 If simplicity is what you are looking for, this is about as simple as it gets.
-One telephone call to your broker per year and your Dogs of the Dow portfolio is ready to go.
-And to make it even simpler, just select your Dogs of the Dow bookmark on the last day of the calendar year and the official Dogs of the Dow will be listed for your convenience.
-If you would like to be notified the moment that the Dogs of the Dow are revised, sign up to receive the popular Dogs of the Dow Newsletter
+One telephone call or login to your broker per year and your Dogs of the Dow portfolio is ready to go.
+And to make it even simpler, just visit Dogs of the Dow on the last day of the calendar year and the official Dogs of the Dow will be listed for your convenience.
+Don’t miss out on important revisions to the official Dogs of the Dow.
+Get our free Dogs of the Dow Newsletter.

-Some of you may be interested in trying to outperform even the traditional Dogs of the Dow.
+Small Dog Steps: Some of you may be interested in trying to outperform even the traditional Dogs of the Dow.
 Well, we have a way that historically has done just that.
 On the last day of any given year, select the ten highest yielding stocks as you normally would.
-Of these ten Dogs simply select the five Dogs with the lowest stock price and you will have what we call the Small Dogs of the Dow (Sometimes referred to as the Puppies of the Dow or the Flying Five).
-Then get in touch with your broker and invest an equal dollar amount in each of these 5 high yielding, low priced stocks.
+Of these ten Dogs simply select the five Dogs with the lowest stock price and you will have what we call the Small Dogs of the Dow (sometimes referred to as the Puppies of the Dow).
+Then get in touch with your broker and invest an equal dollar amount in each of these five high yielding, low priced stocks.
 Then hold these five “Small Dogs of the Dow” for one year.
-Investing in the Puppies of the Dow would have resulted in a 20.9% average annual return since 1973!
-(As reported in U.S. News & World Report, July 8, 1996)

-Now that you know exactly how to invest in the Dogs of the Dow you should try to find a low cost method for upkeep.
+The Cost of Ownership: Now that you know exactly how to invest in the Dogs of the Dow you should try to find a low cost method for upkeep.
 Basically one should consider a discount broker.
 Why pay for a full service broker if you already know which stocks you are going to buy?
-To get you started we suggest you take a look at Scottrade.
-At $7 to buy and $7 to sell each stock they are really hard to beat.
-A popular "discount" broker like Schwab will be several times more expensive.
-By the way, the Dogs of the Dow has no relation to Scottrade or any other broker for that matter and the Dogs will be quick to stray if a better deal can be found.
-[For more information on the leading deep discount brokers, try our
+To get you started we suggest you take a look at Fidelity Investments or Schwab.
+At $0 to buy and $0 to sell each stock (our favorite price) they are really hard to beat.
+By the way, the Dogs of the Dow has no relation to Fidelity, Schwab or any other broker for that matter and the Dogs will be quick to stray if a better deal can be found.
+[For more information on the leading deep discount brokers, try our Top Dog Brokers page.]